saulpierotti/markdown_notebook/LB1.md

 * We can have proteins that have the same domains but shuffled in a different order
 	* In this case structural allignment is problematic

-# Ramachadran plot
+# Ramachandran plot
+* $\alpha$ carbons in proteins are $3.8\AA$ apart
+* The $\phi$ angle is the dihedral angle between N-C$\alpha$, $\psi$ is between C$\alpha$-COOH
+* The Ramachandran plot graphs the $\phi$ angle of a residue against its $\psi$ angle
+* Some regions of the plot are really common and allowed, some are not because of steric hindrance
+* The Ramachandran plot of a protein is a scatterplot of its dihedral angles superimposed on a color code for the allowed conformational spaces
+* Procheck and Procheck NMR calculate Ramachandran plots from PDB files
-* A Ramachadran plot is a bidimensional map of a protein structure where the torsion angles of the backbone are reported
+* A Ramachandran plot is a bidimensional map of a protein structure where the torsion angles of the backbone are reported
 	* Don't say residues, they are in the backbone
 * The expected values are determined by measuring torsion angles from a set of well charachterized proteins
-* The main regions are alpha (A), beta (B), 3-10 helices and left-handed helices (l)
+* The main regions are alpha (A), beta (B), 3-10 helices and left-handed helices (l), and proline region
+	* In the top left quadrant (negative $\phi$, positive $\psi$) we have beta-strands
+		* Note that beta-strands can be also partially allowed in the extreme bottom left because the angles are circular (180 = -180 !)
+		* Same thing in the extrem top right and extreme bottom right
+	* Alpha-helices are on the left, vertically centered but more towards the bottom quadrant (negative $\phi$, negative to slightly positive $\psi$)
+	* In the top right quadrant we have left-handed 3-10 helices (slightly positive $\phi$ and $\psi$)
+	* Proline is special because of its cis peptide bond and has a specific area on the rigth, at the extreme bottom (very negative $\psi$, positive $\phi$)
+	* Glycine has really low steric hindrance and can be practically everywhere in the plot
 * A good model has at lest 90% of the residues in the most allowed regions
+	* This is based on the analysis of 118 structures of at least 2 $\AA$ resolution and R-factor less than 20%
 * The G factor, for the different angles, measures how unusual a structure is

-# Building by homology
+	* It is a log-odds based on the observed distribution of stereochemical properties

+# Protein structural prediction
 * The goodness of a protein strucuture can be determined by comparison with a set of optimal conditions, determined by analysis of the PDB database
 * The strongest interaction in proteins are H bonds
 	* The electronegative atoms that partecipate in H bonds are O and N in proteins